angelazzh/LevelingUp/README.md

 2. as a user, I can log in to the website
 3. as a user, I can create one or more workout routines
 4. as a user, I can set specific goals and deadlines
-5. as a user, I can cross off exercises after I have done them
-6. as a user, I can add exercises and goals
+5. as a user, I can add exercises and goals

 ## Research Topics